 - International Foundation Year course available offering direct progression onto this degree programme - visit LJMU's International Study Centre to find out more

-Architectural technologists are responsible for transforming an architect's design into reality and are involved in the whole life cycle of a building project from initial design ideas through to building completion.
-They are the crucial link between an architectural concept and the construction process, and as such, they need specialist knowledge of building design, construction technology, sustainable technology, planning control, building regulations and professional practice.
+Architectural Technologists lead the technological design of a project; forming the link between concept, innovation and realisation.
+They specialise in design, underpinned by building science, engineering and technology applied to architecture within projects, playing a pivotal role in project and design management.
+They need specialist knowledge of building design, construction technology, sustainable technology, planning control, building regulations and professional practice.
+They apply their skills within research, academia, manufacturing and processing industries, housing, health and government agencies and work collaboratively with other professionals in the built environment sector.
 This course will provide an understanding of all these aspects and will enable you to apply this knowledge to relevant design projects at all levels.

 The programme provides an introduction to Building Information Modelling (BIM) allowing architectural technology students to work on industry standard software in a multi-disciplinary environment.

 Links with industry mean that you will have opportunities to meet architectural technologists and other professionals working in the construction industry through guest lectures and site visits.
 There are opportunities to undertake a placement year in the sector where you can apply what you have learnt at LJMU out in the workplace before returning to University to complete the course.
 There are also opportunities to study at an approved overseas partner college that will complement your programme at LJMU.